Redmine Quick Tip: How to Use Trackers Effectively

 Statuses represent the current state of an issue.
 You can add or modify statuses to suit your needs.
 With Redmine's workflow settings, which can be defined per combination of tracker and role, you can control which statuses are available and which transitions (status flows) are allowed.

-Workflow Screen You can set which statuses to use for each tracker.
+(Configure which statuses to use for each tracker.)

 Default Status Transitions